antonbabenko/terraform-cost-estimation/README.md

 It is production-ready if you are using only `aws_instance` resources. :)

-More resources are going to be supported in the future.
+More resources will be supported in the future.

 ## Like this?
-Please follow me and share with your network!
+Please follow me and share it with your network!

 [![@antonbabenko](https://img.shields.io/twitter/follow/antonbabenko.svg?style=flat&label=Follow%20@antonbabenko%20on%20Twitter)](https://twitter.com/antonbabenko)
 [![@antonbabenko](https://img.shields.io/github/followers/antonbabenko?style=flat&label=Follow%20@antonbabenko%20on%20Github)](https://github.com/antonbabenko)